braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/locations_and_geofences.md

 {% endtab %}
 {% endtabs %}

-## Step 6: Enable Geofences on the Dashboard
+## Step 6: Enable geofences on the dashboard

 iOS only allows up to 20 geofences to be stored for a given app.
 Braze's Locations product will use up some of these 20 available geofence slots.
 To prevent accidental or unwanted disruption to other geofence-related functionality in your app, location geofences must be enabled for individual Apps on the dashboard.

 For Braze's Locations product to work correctly, you should also ensure that your App is not using all available geofence spots.

-### Enable geofences from the Locations page:
+### Enable geofences from the locations page:

 ![Appboy Developer Console]({% image_buster /assets/img_archive/enable-geofences-locations-page.png %})

-### Enable geofences from the Settings page:
+### Enable geofences from the settings page:

 ![Appboy Developer Console]({% image_buster /assets/img_archive/enable-geofences-app-settings-page.png %})

-## Disabling Automatic Geofence Requests
+## Disabling automatic geofence requests

 Starting in iOS SDK version 3.21.3, you can disable geofences from being automatically requested.
 You can do this by using the `Info.plist` file.
 Add the `Braze` dictionary to your `Info.plist` file.
 Inside the `Braze` dictionary, add the `DisableAutomaticGeofenceRequests` boolean subentry and set the value to `YES`.